 - USB headset or wired earbuds ($20-50) — reliable audio for calls; built-in laptop mics pick up echo and background noise.

-After working remotely for a few weeks, you’ll know what actually bothers you.
-For most people, that’s chair quality.
-A mid-range ergonomic chair is the single highest-impact upgrade at this tier.
+After working remotely for a few weeks, the next upgrade for any remote job setup is chair quality.
+A mid-range ergonomic chair delivers the highest impact on daily comfort at this price point.

 - Mid-range ergonomic chair ($150-300) — look for adjustable lumbar support, armrests, and seat depth.
 This is your highest-impact upgrade.

-- 24″ external monitor ($100–200) — even a single external monitor transforms multitasking.
-If budget is tight, your laptop stand + external display can wait.
+- 24″ external monitor ($100-200) — even a single external monitor transforms multitasking.
+Jon Peddie Research reports dual monitors boost productivity by up to 42%.

 - Basic desk ($50-150) — any stable surface works at this tier.
 A dining table or IKEA laminate desk is fine.

-At this level, you’re investing in long-term comfort and productivity.
-This is where standing desks, multiple monitors, and premium peripherals come in.
+At this level, a remote job setup invests in long-term comfort and productivity.
+Standing desks, second monitors, and noise-cancelling headphones become worthwhile.

 - Standing desk or desk converter ($250-500) — alternating between sitting and standing reduces fatigue.
 A desk converter sits on your existing desk for less.